Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/schedule.md

 - **Project description**

-# [ Software ] Facundo Sapienza and Ellianna Abrahams - Introduction to Jupyter Hub and Git
+# [ Software ] Facundo Sapienza - Introduction to Jupyter Hub and Git
 An introduction on how to use the JupyterHub, Jupyter notebooks and using Git for collaborative projects.

-# [ Statistics ] Ellianna Abrahams - CryoStats
-The rest of the mornings will start with short friendly lectures on Statistics and machine learning by Ellie.
-The idea is to learn in an intuitive way important notions when using statistical and machine learning methods in glaciology and geosciences in general.

 # [ Glaciology ] Everyone - Examples of ML in Glaciology
 The goal of this section will be for instructors to give short 15-minute presentations showing applications of ML in glaciology from their research.
 Students will aslo be able to give short presentations of their work (around 5 minutes).
 If they wish to present something longer, please contact us in advance.